nteya/myzeroharm-safety-app/README.md

 ## About
 This project was designed to help workers and safety teams report hazards faster, complete safety checks, share safety updates, and view trends in real time.
+## Problem It Solves
+In many workplaces, safety information is not always shared fast enough, and some issues are only discussed during toolbox talks or meetings.
+MyZeroHarm was built to make hazard reporting, safety communication, and team awareness more immediate, visible, and practical for daily site use.

 ## Main Features
 - Hazard, incident, leak, near-miss, and Section 23 reporting